worldsensing/til/docker-bash/README.md

 First time, you will need to give execution permissions to the script with `chmod`.
-Then, launch the program with the port numbers, e.g `5432` and `9092` to kill the processes running a Postgres database and Kapacitor respectively on these ports.
+Then, launch the program with the port numbers, e.g `5432` and `9092` to kill the processes running a Postgres database and Kapacitor respectively on these ports (you will be asked to input your sudo password).

 ```bash
 chmod u+x kill_ps_on_port.sh